DataForWater/IWaVE/README.md

 ### Optimisation algorithm

-By default ("optstrategy" = 'robust', "twosteps" = False), the flow parameters are calculated by maximising the cross-correlation between the measured spectrum of the surface elevation and a synthetic spectrum generated according to linear wave theory.
+The flow parameters are calculated by maximising the cross-correlation between the measured spectrum of the surface elevation and a synthetic spectrum generated according to linear wave theory.
 This is done using a differential evolution algorithm (scipy.optimize.differential_evolution) which maximises the chances to identify a global maximum but may converge slowly, especially when the window size is large and/or there are more parameters to be estimated (e.g., also the water depth).

-Setting "optstrategy" = 'fast', instead, IWaVE will solve a weighted least squares problem: each item of the surface spectrum will be attributed a weight proportional to the spectrum amplitude, and a distance from the theoretical dispersion surface; the sum of the squared weight x distance products will be minimised using a nonlinear least squares algorithm (scipy.optimize.least_squares).
-This approach is generally less accurate since it is more affected by noise, but it is usually much faster compared to the 'robust' method.

-With each optimisation strategy, setting "twosteps" = True (default = False) will run the optimisation in two steps.
+Setting "twosteps" = True (default = False) will run the optimisation in two steps.
 The first step employs a trimmed spectrum with reduced dimensions, and is used to identify an initial estimate of the flow velocity (depth effects are neglected during the first step, even when "depth" = 0).
 During the second step, the search of the optimum is confined within a region between 90% and 110% of the initial estimate.
-The two-steps approach can reduce the computation time by up to 50% for large problems, but it is generally less robust and is more subject to the presence of outliers.
-The increase in efficiency with the two-steps approach is marginal when using the "fast" strategy.
+The two-steps approach can reduce the computation time by around 50% for large problems, but could be less robust and is more subject to the presence of outliers.

+### Uncertainties

+Metrics of the optimisation are returned in dictionary `uncertainties`. `iw.uncertainties["quality"]` is a quality metric that can represent the confidence in the optimised parameters.
+The quality q is obtained from the ratio of the cost functions calculated with the measured spectrum and with the (ideal) synthetic spectrum, q = 10 - 2*log10(measured_cost/ideal_cost).
+Therefore, 0 < q < 10, where 0 is the worst quality and 1 is the best quality. `iw.uncertainties["cost"]` is the measured_cost.
+Acceptable quality may vary depending on window size, frame rate, and velocity and depth magnitude.
+Values of q < 0.7 are often indicative of poor fitting between measured and ideal spectra, which may indicate erroneous estimates of velocity.
+The water depth has a relatively small effect on the cost function, therefore high values of q are not sufficient indicators of accurate depth estimation, although low values of q are usually indicative of large uncertainties in both velocity and depth estimations.

+The dictionary `info` contain additional information returned by the optimisers. `iw.info["status"]` returns a parameter indicating the exit condition.
+This corresponds to the "success" of the differential_evolution optimiser. `iw.info["message"]` returns the "message" field.

 ### Estimating water depth as well as x and y-directional velocity